Sylvia Lim: Political career

 Lim was cited as feeling "distressed" that opposition parties could contest only one-third of the parliamentary seats during the 2001 general election.
-Ten days after the election, she joined the Workers' Party (WP) and within 18 months quickly rose to become the chairwoman of the party in 2003.
+Ten days after the election, she joined the Workers' Party (WP) and became the chairwoman of the party within 18 months in 2003.

 2006 general election

-At the 2006 general election, Lim led the five-member Worker's Party team to contest the Aljunied Group Representation Constituency (Aljunied GRC), campaigning on the slogan "You have a Choice".
+At the 2006 general election, Lim led the five-member Workers' Party team to contest the Aljunied Group Representation Constituency (Aljunied GRC), campaigning on the slogan "You have a Choice".
 Means testing in hospitals, as well as the James Gomez fiasco became hot button issues during the election campaign.

 The WP team ultimately lost to the team from the governing People's Action Party (PAP) by 58,593 votes (43.9%) to 74,843 (56.1%).
-This was the highest percentage of the vote garnered by any losing opposition candidates in the election, and therefore meant that the WP was entitled to select one of its team members from Aljunied GRC to become a Non-constituency Member of Parliament.
-The party chose Lim to become its Non-constituency Member of Parliament.
+This was the highest percentage of the vote garnered by any losing opposition candidates in the election, and therefore meant that the WP was entitled to select one of its team members from Aljunied GRC to become a Non-constituency Member of Parliament (NCMP).
+The party chose Lim to become its NCMP.